-“Midwifery” means “with woman.”
-Our midwives are advanced practice nurses (APNs) who are nationally certified and licensed by the state of Illinois.
-They are specialists in low-risk pregnancy, childbirth, postpartum and women’s health.
-Our midwives also help care for newborns and assist mothers with breastfeeding.
+While traditionally "midwifery” means “with woman," we serve all patients with gynecological and prenatal needs.
+Our nurse midwives are advanced practice nurses (APNs) who are nationally certified and licensed by the state of Illinois.
+They are specialists in low-risk pregnancy, childbirth, postpartum and gynecologic care.
+Our midwives also help care for newborns and assist new parents with breastfeeding.

-Midwifery and Women’s Health of Elmhurst Clinic (formerly Oak Park Midwives) offers compassionate and holistic care to low-risk pregnant women and provides deliveries at Elmhurst Hospital.
-We also provide care for women in all stages of life.
-Our offices are located in Elmhurst, Addison, Lombard, Oak Park and coming soon to Aurora (Eola Rd).
+Our nurse midwives offer compassionate and holistic care to low-risk pregnant individuals and delivers babies exclusively at Elmhurst Hospital.
+We also provide preventive healthcare and gynecology services for patients in all stages of life, from adolescence to menopause and beyond.
+Our offices are located in Elmhurst, N. Elmhurst, Lombard, Oak Park and Woodridge.
 For more information, call 331-221-9009.

 Midwife services we offer

-- Annual exams - Pap smear, HPV testing, infection testing/treatment
+- Annual exams/gynecology services, including Pap smear, HPV testing, infection testing/treatment, colposcopies

 - Breast examination/mammography referral